Zpedia

 3. Enforce policy.
 Finally, a risk score is computed for the user, workload, or device to determine whether it’s allowed or restricted.
 If the entity is allowed, the zero trust architecture establishes a secure connection to the internet, SaaS app, or IaaS/PaaS environment.

-Watch a detailed rundown of the essentials of successful zero trust architecture with Nathan Howe, VP of Emerging Technologies at Zscaler.
+Get a detailed rundown of zero trust from Nathan Howe, VP of Emerging Technologies at Zscaler.

 Benefits of Zero Trust Architecture